paritytech/command-bot/README.md

 Comment in a pull request:

-`/try-runtime queue [env_vars] live ws://{kusama,westend,rococo,polkadot} [args]`
+`/try-runtime queue [env_vars] [args] ws://{kusama,westend,rococo,polkadot}`

-For instance:
+For instance (note that the following arguments might be outdated; this is merely an example):

-`/try-runtime queue RUST_LOG=debug live ws://kusama`
+`/try-runtime queue RUST_LOG=debug --block-at "0x0" on-runtime-upgrade ws://kusama`

-That will run the try-runtime Substrate feature for your pull request's branch with the provided arguments and post the result as a comment.
+Then the try-runtime Substrate CLI command will be ran for your pull request's branch with the provided arguments and post the result as a comment.
 It's supposed to support the same arguments as [try-runtime](https://github.com/paritytech/substrate/blob/master/utils/frame/try-runtime/cli/src/lib.rs) although not all of them have been tried out as of this writing.